Akhiranandha/TimerApp/README.md

 - 🔁 Bulk actions: Start All, Pause All, Reset All per category
 - 🕘 Timer History: Logs completed timers with timestamps
 - 📤 Export history as a JSON file
-- ⚙️ Built using Expo for cross-platform support

 ---